-I remember noticing then that a sugary 'coconut macaroon' would sometimes help to get over the headache, and was wondering whether pastries (which I craved a lot) were helping to keep the headaches at bay too.
-The 'healthy' diet would always cut out the pastries and probably most other starchy carbohydrates too.
+I remember noticing then that a sugary 'coconut macaroon' would sometimes help to get over the headache, and was wondering whether white-flour pastries (which I craved a lot) were helping to keep the headaches at bay too.
+The 'healthy' diet would always cut out the pastries and other starchy carbohydrates too.

 It is worth noting that I have been caffeine free for some years now and if I needed a caffeine-fix in the morning the fruit juice would probably not be a sufficient substitute.
 But even being caffeine free, I have been struggling at times to get up in the morning, as my energy levels tend to rise towards the evening, for some reason.